 Guidelines for Authors

-The Medical Journal of the Islamic Republic of Iran (MJIRI), is a quarterly and an editorially independent publication owned by Iran University of Medical Sciences and aims to be a publication of international repute for reporting current regional and international adventures in all aspects of the medicine.
-MJIRI welcomes contributions in this field in the form of original research articles, systematic reviews and meta-analyses, brief communications, and debate articles.
-The Journal seeks to provide its readers with the highest quality scientific information published through a process of careful peer reviews and editorial comments.
+The Medical Journal of the Islamic Republic of Iran (MJIRI) is a continuesly online publishing, editorially independent Journal, owned by Iran University of Medical Sciences.
+It aspires to achieve international recognition by reporting on current regional and global developments in all facets of medicine.
+MJIRI invites contributions in the form of original research articles, systematic reviews, meta-analyses, brief communications, and debate articles.
+The journal is committed to delivering the highest quality scientific information through rigorous peer reviews and editorial feedback.
 All publications are in English.

 1. Original research